-This proxy statement is furnished on or about February 14, 2020 to the holders of Common Stock in connection with the solicitation by the Board of Directors of McCormick of proxies to be voted at the 2020 Annual Meeting of Stockholders or any adjournments thereof.
+This proxy statement is furnished on or about February 17, 2021 to the holders of Common Stock in connection with the solicitation by the Board of Directors of McCormick of proxies to be voted at the 2021 Annual Meeting of Stockholders or any adjournments thereof.

 The shares represented by all proxies received will be voted in accordance with the instructions contained in the proxies.
-Any proxy given may be revoked at any time before it is voted by submitting a later dated proxy card, or by subsequently voting via internet or telephone or by attending the Annual Meeting and voting in person.
+Any proxy given may be revoked at any time before it is voted by submitting a later dated proxy card, or by subsequently voting via internet or telephone or you may vote during the Annual Meeting by following the instructions available on the meeting website at www.virtualshareholdermeeting.com/MKC2021 (the "Annual Meeting Website").
 Such right of revocation is not limited or subject to compliance with any formal procedure.
 Attending the Annual Meeting will not automatically revoke a stockholder's prior internet or telephone vote or the stockholder's proxy.

 The cost of the solicitation of proxies will be borne by McCormick.
-In addition to the solicitation of proxies by use of the mails, officers and employees of McCormick may solicit proxies by telephone, electronic mail, personal interview, and/or through the Internet.
+In addition to the solicitation of proxies by use of the mails, officers and employees of McCormick may solicit proxies by telephone, electronic mail, personal interview, and/or through the internet.
 We also may request that brokers and other custodians, nominees, and fiduciaries forward proxy soliciting material to the beneficial owners of shares held of record by such persons, and McCormick may reimburse them for their expenses in so doing.

 Record Date.
-At the close of business on the Record Date, there were 9,314,182 shares of Common Stock outstanding, which constitute all of the outstanding voting shares of McCormick.
+At the close of business on the Record Date, there were 17,999,331 shares of Common Stock outstanding, which constitute all of the outstanding voting shares of McCormick.
 Except for certain voting limitations imposed by the Charter on beneficial owners of 10% or more of the outstanding shares of Common Stock, each share of Common Stock is entitled to one vote.
-Only holders of record of shares of Common Stock at the close of business on the Record Date will be entitled to vote at the Annual Meeting or any adjournments thereof.
+Only holders of record of shares of Common Stock at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting or any adjournments thereof.
+All share and per share data included in the proxy statement have been adjusted to reflect the impact of the Company's two-for-one stock split effected on November 30, 2020.